twine-realtime/loadtesting/README.md

 The auto-scaling threshold was a very conservative 40% CPU usage with a 2-minute breach duration.
 While the threshold could have been changed to a "Network In" metric, we felt it would trigger auto-scaling too quickly: the `t2.small` server has a "low to moderate" network performance bottleneck.
 Instead, we upgraded the server to `t3.medium`, which has "up to 5 Gbps" network performance.
 That resolved the issue without auto-scaling: the load test passed without error.

-To trigger auto-scaling, the load test was increased to 40,800 subscribed users over 20 minutes, with 1 `/publish` request per second being stored and emitted to each user.
+To trigger auto-scaling, the load test was increased to 40,800 subscribed users over 20 minutes (20,400 per Artillery server), with 1 `/publish` request per second being stored and emitted to each user.
 Postman made the `/publish` requests successfully but the Artillery servers crashed under the load and were upgraded to `t3.medium`.
 The new setup facilitated the load test successfully, and the Twine environment auto-scaled to two servers, successfully handling the load of 81,600 requests, 40,800 concurrent subscribed users, and 1,200 payload emissions over 20 minutes.

 ## Phase III: State Recovery
+The final phase load tested ramping up to 10,800 subscribed clients over 12 minutes, 1 `/publish` request per second being stored and emitted to each user, with the addition of each user disconnecting then reconnecting after 1 minute, then maintaining the reconnection for 10 minutes.
+The load test passed without fail, emitting 60 missed messages to each user upon reconnection.